 How do I become a HelpLine Volunteer?

 Training includes a combination of lecture and interactive presentations on counseling and listening skills, how to handle different types of calls, suicide assessment and crisis intervention, and when and how to make a referral.
-There are also presentations by CAPS staff, campus resources, and local community agencies.
+Presenters include CAPS staff and staff from other campus departments.
 Presentations cover the types of concerns that college students may experience, how to help a student with these concerns, and referral resources available to the caller.
-Each day of the training week there is a minimum of two hours of role-play training in small groups to practice using the skills and information you are learning.
+Each day of the training week there are role play training sessions in small groups to practice using the skills and information you are learning.

 What does the HelpLine look for in a volunteer?